mtorcutt/RPFeedback/README.md

 * [SZTextView](https://github.com/glaszig/SZTextView)

 ### License
-AFNetworking is released under the MIT license.
+RPFeedback is released under the MIT license.
 See LICENSE for details.